 In the late 1870s, Leadville’s silver mining district was legendary, and this pass was used as the fastest way to reach the mines.

 - However, it was a difficult route, and travelers eventually began using easier, though longer routes like Weston Pass.

-Mosquito Pass can be traversed on foot, on an Adventure or Dual Sport motorcycle or with a properly set-up four-wheel drive (4WD) vehicle.
+Mosquito Pass can be traversed on foot, on a Mule, an Adventure or Dual Sport motorcycle or with a 4WD vehicle.

 The pioneering Methodist circuit rider and postal carrier John Lewis Dyer crossed over Mosquito Pass several times a week during the 1860s, using snowshoes in winter, in his mission to spread the gospel.